 All photographs courtesy Iris Hutegger and Galerie Esther Woerdehoff in Paris, France.

-Other highlights from the fair include: Stratos Kalafatis’ “Archipelagos”; Julie Blackmon’s “Homegrown”; the newly published book “Magic Party Place” by CJ Clarke; and an exclusive interview with renowned gallerist Janet Borden.
+This work was shown at Paris Photo 2016.
+Other highlights from the fair included: Stratos Kalafatis’ “Archipelagos”; Julie Blackmon’s “Homegrown”; the newly published book “Magic Party Place” by CJ Clarke; and an exclusive interview with renowned gallerist Janet Borden.